 - (a) Duty.
-Each county is responsible for providing at least one site for the collection and disposal of discarded white goods and for the removal of chlorofluorocarbon refrigerants from white goods.
+Each county is responsible for providing at least one site for the collection of discarded white goods.
+It must also provide for the disposal of discarded white goods and for the removal of chlorofluorocarbon refrigerants from white goods.
 A county may contract with another unit of local government or a private entity in accordance with Article 15 of Chapter 153A of the General Statutes to provide for the management of discarded white goods or for the removal of chlorofluorocarbon refrigerants from white goods. - (b) Restrictions.
 A unit of local government or a contracting party may not charge a disposal fee for the disposal of white goods that is in addition to the fee charged for the disposal of any other type of municipal solid waste.
 A white good may not be disposed of in a landfill, an incinerator, or a waste-to-energy facility. - (c) Plan.
 Each county shall establish written procedures for the management of white goods.
 The county shall include the procedures in any solid waste management plan required by the Department under this Article.